President's Cup (chess): History

 The President's Cup has taken place each year in various locations since it was founded in 2001 by Dr. Tim Redman with the financial support of University of Texas at Dallas president Dr. Franklyn Jenifer.
 Since 2011, the President's Cup has been sponsored in part by Booz Allen Hamilton.
 The event in 2020 was to be held in April but was cancelled due to the coronavirus pandemic.
 The Final Four teams that qualified that year were Texas Tech, University of Texas at Dallas, Webster University, and Saint Louis University.

 Rules

 The governing body for the President's Cup is the College Chess Committee (CCC) of the USCF.
-The event is rated by the USCF and World Chess Federation (FIDE) and played under USCF rules.
-The CCC has established eligibility requirements for college chess, and these same requirements apply to the Pan-Am and the President's Cup.
+The event is rated by the USCF and the International Chess Federation (FIDE) and played under the FIDE Laws of Chess.
+The CCC has established eligibility requirements for college chess, which apply to both the Pan-American Intercollegiate Championship and the President's Cup.

 Each team comprises four players and up to two alternates from the same school campus.
-Unlike the Pan-Am, ties for first place are broken (the title is not shared).
+The official rules state:

+"The President’s Cup is a Team Round Robin scored by total individual points.
+In the event of a tie, the teams are declared Co-champions."

+In cases where two or more teams finish with the same number of individual game points, they are officially recognized as co-champions.
+A tiebreak system is used only to determine which co-champion team is awarded the physical President’s Cup trophy.
+This procedure does not affect the official designation of champions, which is based solely on total individual points.